wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

 As someone newer to modeling, this was a *fascinating* visualization!
-I now had a grid of grids, each mini-grid serving as a model for every increment of 10.
+I now had a grid of grids, each square serving as a mini-model for every increment of 10.
 With the expanded features, the model now picks up on the pattern that higher ones-column digits make the problem harder, independently of the tens-column digits.
 For example, `29 + 19` is properly predicted as difficult, while `25 + 25` is solidly easy.

 Now, with predictions again falling along the white regions of this space, the variation of outputted questions is much higher!